ddizoya/document-tracking/README.md

 mvn spring-boot:run
 ```

+Once you run it, you can easily test it on your localhost just by clicking [here](http://localhost:8080/doc-tracker/api/v1/swagger-ui.html)

 ## Tech stack dependencies

 Here a quick list of some interesting libs I have used for this demo: